nekrasovp/nekrasovp/README.md

 ### 🌱 I’m currently learning

-Building a Full-stack App with React and Node Js
+Building a Financial App with Plotly/Dash(Flask)

 ### 📫 How to reach me